 After the Legislature appropriates funds for a project, QAT assigns it a risk level based on review and analysis of documentation provided by the agency.
-QAT is required to analyze a major information resources project's risk to determine whether to approve an agency's expenditure of appropriations made by the Legislature for that purpose.
+QAT is required to analyze a major information resources project's risk and make recommendations based on the analysis.
+QAT may waive the major information resources project review requirements for a project.
 When conducting a review, QAT is required to comply with DIR rules and guidelines.
 A state agency is required to provide QAT any information necessary for QAT to determine a project's potential risk.
-QAT is authorized to approve a project without review through official written notification (Texas Government Code, Section 2054.1181(f); Texas General Appropriations Act, Article IX, Section 9.02(b), enacted by the 85th Legislature (2017)).
+Texas General Appropriations Act, Article IX, Section 9.02(b), enacted by the 85th Legislature (2017)).
 QAT updates projects risk status as the project progresses and updated project information is received.